joseph-flinn/site/frontend/posts/scalable-dev-edd-always-on.md

 migrations being run.
 If that is the case, they should be added accordingly.

-`transition_migrations` include all *X.2* specific migrations that will be run a non-zero number of times between *X.2* and the deployment where it is finalized. `finalization_migrations` include all migrations that correspond to an _Initial_ migration that is ran during the *X.2* deployment.
+`transition_migrations` include all *X.2* specific migrations that will be run a non-zero number of times between *X.2* and the deployment where they are finalized. `finalization_migrations` include all migrations that correspond to an _Initial_ migration that is run during the *X.2* deployment.
 The migrations from `transition_migrations` and `finalization_migrations` are moved together to `migrations` when it is time for them to be finalized some time after the *X.2* deployment.
 A good approach to this is to automate a PR/MR on application deploy to move all of the migrations in the transition and finalization directories.